LoganAugustine/family-christmas-website/content/2025_loganaugustine.md

-# The Augustines in 2025!
+# Here's a look at 2025...

-2025 was full of unforgettable milestones!
-We planned our wedding and tied the knot on May 10th, moved into our College Station apartment, and have loved our first months married.
-Emma is finishing her last year of Physical Therapy school, and Logan is wrapping up the Fellows Program—making this year one we’ll always remember.
+This year was full of unforgettable memories!
+We planned our wedding and tied the knot on May 10th, moved into our College Station apartment, and have loved our first months of marraige.
+Emma is finishing her last year of Physical Therapy school, and Logan is wrapping up the Fellows Program, and you can read all about it right here:

 ---